osghaffar/osghaffar.github.io/_posts/2018-6-12-XOR-neural-networks-part-1.md

 Here are our steps once again, with everything else added in:

 <pre style="font-family: times, serif; font-size:11pt; text-align: left; line-height: 1.5;">
             <strong>1:</strong> Obtain a dataset with <i>i</i> inputs and <i>o</i> outputs
                       - the neural network will have this same number of inputs and outputs.
             <strong>2:</strong> Plug your input vectors into your neural network
                       - in this example the inputs are [0, 0], [0, 1], [1, 0], [1, 1]).
             <strong>3:</strong> Train the network to find the correct synaptic weights.
-                <strong>4:</strong> Take the output, plug it into the error weighted derivative equation, and get the weight adjustment.
+            <strong>4:</strong> Take the output, plug it into the error weighted derivative equation
+            and get the weight adjustment.
-                <strong>5:</strong> Adjust the synaptic weights, test again, and repeat this process until the network has learned adequate synaptic weights.
+            <strong>5:</strong> Adjust the synaptic weights, test again, and repeat this process until
+            the network has learned adequate synaptic weights.
 </pre>

 This tutorial is very heavy on the math and theory, but it's very important that you understand it before we move on to the coding, so that you have the fundamentals down.
 In the next tutorial, we'll put it into action by making our XOR neural network in Python.